The Very Best of the Pyrenees

-If you flight timings or departure point do not allow you to complete the itinerary of day 1, we will offer a hotel in Jaca or the Tena valley.
-You can then visit the San Juan de la Pena monastery on day 2 before moving on to the Ordesa canyon.
+If your departure point or your plane’s arrival time do not allow you to complete the whole of this itinerary on day 1, we can offer a hotel around Jaca or in the Tena valley (we will adapt according to your timings).
+You can then visit the Monastery of San Juan de la Peña the following day before heading to the Ordesa canyons.

 Make the most of your stay in Lourdes by taking the century old Pic du Jer funicular railway, visit the ancient castle with its superb view over the town, or even a swim at Lac de Lourdes!

 From gastronomic restaurants to typical local cuisine, there is something for every taste.
 With a fine blend of the flavours of the south and many mountain specialities the Hautes Pyrenees offers a varied range of restaurants.
 Full of flavour and colour - confit de canard, foie gras, garbure... ask the chef , he will certainly have his own local speciality for you to try.